Neck Exercises For Surfers

 Please note that when starting the exercises you may experience pain or discomfort at the base of your neck, referral pain across the top of your shoulder or in the middle back/shoulder blade area.

-Disclaimer: If you have experienced a trauma or you have worsening neck or arm pain please do not perform these exercises stop and see a local physiotherapist or doctor in your area.
+Disclaimer: If you have experienced a trauma or you have worsening neck or arm pain please do not perform these exercises then please stop and see a local physiotherapist or doctor in your area.